apollographql/apollo-client/docs/source/network.md

 <h3 id="networkInterfaceMiddleware" title="Middleware">Middleware</h3>

 It is possible to use middleware with the network interface created via `createNetworkInterface`.
-In order to do so, you must pass an array of objects into the interface created with `createNetworkInterface()`.
+Middleware is used to inspect and modify every request made over the `netWorkInterface`, for example, adding authentication tokens to every query.
+In order to add middleware, you must pass an array of objects into the interface created with `createNetworkInterface()`.
 Each object must contain an `applyMiddleware` method with the following parameters:

 - `req: object` The HTTP request being processed by the middleware.
 - `next: function` This function pushes the HTTP request onward through the middleware.